Introduction to Park and the PCM project

 Mrs Ann Tate

-The glorious bronze Sun Horse on 26th March 2018
+The glorious and popular bronze Sun Horse sculpture in 2018

 Background: One of the Cottesbrooke building's two showcase lecture theatres, 2018

 A promotional brochure about Waterside, held in front of the Park Senate in 2017